top of page

 the person and work of christ

-3. We believe that the Lord Jesus Christ ascended to heaven, and is now exalted at the right hand of God, where, as our High Priest, He fulfills the ministry of Representative, Intercessor and advocate.
+3. We believe that the Lord Jesus Christ ascended to heaven and is now exalted at the right hand of God, where, as our High Priest, He fulfills the ministry of Representative, Intercessor and Advocate.
 (Acts 1:9-10; Heb.
 9:24; 7:25; Rom.
-8:34; I John 2:1-2)
+8:34; 1 John 2:1-2)

 the holy spirit